dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     .. _dcmBulkDataSpoolDirectory:

     dcmBulkDataSpoolDirectory_"
-    "Hide SPS with Status(s)",string,"Scheduled Procedure Step Status codes of MWL items which shall not be returned by the MWL SCP Enumerated values: SCHEDULED, ARRIVED, READY, STARTED, DEPARTED, CANCELLED, DISCONTINUED or COMPLETED","
+    "Hide SPS with Status(s)",string,"Scheduled Procedure Step Status codes of MWL items which shall not be returned by the MWL SCP.
+Overwrites value specified on Device level.
+Enumerated values: SCHEDULED, ARRIVED, READY, STARTED, DEPARTED, CANCELLED, DISCONTINUED or COMPLETED","
     .. _dcmHideSPSWithStatusFromMWL:

     dcmHideSPSWithStatusFromMWL_"